-The Trustee also has in place a liquidity contingency plan drawn up specifically for its UITFs and other managed accounts.
-The liquidity contingency plan provides a framework for addressing potential liquidity crisis situations which consists of identifying early warning indicators of a potential liquidity problem, setting out response action plans and defining the roles and responsibilities of key units and personnel to effectively manage the liquidity situation and ensure client's liquidity requirements are met in a timely and orderly manner.
+The Trustee also has in place a liquidity contingency plan drawn up specifically for UITFs and other managed accounts.
+The liquidity contingency plan provides a framework for addressing potential liquidity crisis situations which consists of identifying early warning indicators of a potential liquidity problem, setting out response action plans and defining the roles and responsibilities of key units and personnel to effectively manage the liquidity situation and ensure that client's liquidity requirements are met in a timely and orderly manner.

-The Fund's financial liabilities pertain to capital shares redeemed payable, trust fees payable, amounts due to brokers and other liabilities which are contractually due within twelve (12) months from the reporting date (Note 6).
+The Fund's financial liabilities pertain to trust fees payable, capital shares redeemed payable and other liabilities, which are contractually due within twelve (12) months from the reporting date (Note 6).